Left-arm orthodox spin

-Left-arm orthodox spin or left-arm off spin, also known as slow left-arm orthodox spin bowling, is a type of spin bowling in cricket.
+Left-arm orthodox spin, also known as slow left-arm, is a type of spin bowling in cricket.

 Bowlers using this technique bowl with their left-arm and a finger spin action.
 Their normal delivery spins from right to left (from the bowler's perspective) when it bounces on the pitch.

-Left-arm orthodox spin bowlers generally attempt to drift the ball in the air into a right-handed batsman, and then turn it away from the batsman (towards off-stump) upon landing on the pitch.
-The drift and turn in the air are attacking techniques.
-The normal delivery of a left-arm orthodox spin bowler is the left-arm orthodox spinner.
+The normal delivery of a left-arm orthodox spin bowler attempts to drift the ball in the air into a right-handed batsman and then turn it away from him (from leg to off) upon landing on the pitch.

-The major variations of a left-arm orthodox spin bowler are the topspinner (which turns less and bounces higher in the cricket pitch), the arm ball (which does not turn at all and drifts into a right-handed batsman in the direction of the bowler's arm movement; also called a 'floater') and the left-arm spinner's version of a doosra (which turns the other way).
+The major variations of a left-arm orthodox spin bowler are: the topspinner, which turns less and bounces higher; the arm ball, which does not turn at all and drifts into a right-handed batsman; the left-arm spinner's version of a doosra, which turns the other way.

 Notable slow left-arm orthodox spin bowlers

 Players listed below are included as they meet specific criteria which are generally recognized as having achieved significant success in the art of left-arm orthodox spin bowling.
 For example, leading wicket-takers, and inventors of new deliveries.